aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/lnco2.md

   annotation: |
     Lymph glands have been identified by an experienced pathologist and annotated using region-of-interest boxes.

-    Annotation is ongoing and will be included here when available.
   download:
     links:
       - text: ""